VEkh/hottspot-taobot/cpp/0.0.0/doc/performance-3.md

 * Failed to Re-Reach +6.25% (Since 2023-07-18): 0 Days (0.00%) (Total: 7)

 ###### Notes
+* There was a hiccup today.
+The mysterious random restart happened during my late morning nap.
+I restarted when I awoke and luckily production won.
+* I forgot to close the positions in Paper Alpha that remained open during the blackout, and the remained open overnight.
+* This explains why Paper Alpha didn't trade tomorrow (I'm writing this on 8/25).
+* I'll manually close those still open positions in Paper Alpha

 ###### Next Thing(s) to Try

 ### 2023-08-23: